WA Proud Boy Ethan Nordean sentenced in Jan. 6 attack on U.S. Capitol

 Ethan Nordean, 33, known in right-wing circles by his alias, Rufio Panman, was convicted in May for his actions leading to the attempt to obstruct Congress’ certification of the 2020 election of Joe Biden.
 Other charges included obstruction of law enforcement and conspiracy.

-His sentence matches the longest handed down to any of the hundreds of prosecuted Jan.
-6 defendants.
+Nordean was the “undisputed leader on the ground on Jan.
+6,” leading a crew of nearly 200 hand-picked “rally boys” to attack the U.S. Capitol, prosecutor Jason McCullough told the court Friday in Washington, D.C.

-The sentence — one of the longest imposed in hundreds of Department of Justice prosecutions stemming from the attack — came despite Nordean’s claim, made in sentencing documents filed in U.S. District Court in the District of Columbia, that he regrets his actions.
+Nordean’s sentence matches the longest handed down to any of the hundreds of prosecuted Jan.
+6 defendants, and came despite Nordean’s claim, made in sentencing documents filed in U.S. District Court in the District of Columbia, that he regrets his actions.

 “In jail for the past two and a half years he has had time to reflect on the event,” his attorneys wrote in pleadings filed last month.
 “Reflection has done nothing to improve his opinion of the day, which is a low one.”

-Federal prosecutors, in their sentencing memorandum, asked U.S. District Judge Timothy Kelly, asked for sentence of 27 years, claiming the efforts to disrupt the congressional proceedings included elements of obstruction of justice and terrorism, which when coupled with the sedition charge justified the hefty sentence.
+Federal prosecutors, in their sentencing memorandum, asked U.S. District Judge Timothy Kelly for a sentence of 27 years, claiming the efforts to disrupt the congressional proceedings included elements of obstruction of justice and terrorism, which when coupled with the sedition charge justified the hefty sentence.

 “These defendants and the men in their command saw themselves as the foot soldiers of the right — they were prepared to use, and they did use, force to stop the ‘traitors’ from stealing the election,” wrote District of Columbia U.S. Attorney Matthew Graves.
 “The defendants and the men they recruited and led participated in every consequential breach at the Capitol on January 6.”